aleshaleksey/fansys23/weapons-armour.md

 ___
 ### Spears
  The venerable spear is the unsung defender of humanoids throughout the realms and ages.
-Any weapon with a long heft ending in a sharp point is considered a spear.
+Any weapon with a long heft ending in a simple head with a sharp point is considered a spear.
 Longer spears have the "unwieldy" property and warriors who use spears as a primary weapon often carry a light weapon in reserve.
 All spears have the "bleeding" property.

 |Weapon|Special Properties| Manoeuvres|
 |-|-|-|